mjun0812/setup-cuda/README.md

 [Jimver/cuda-toolkit](https://github.com/Jimver/cuda-toolkit) is a same Github Action for installing NVIDIA CUDA.
 That action installs CUDA from hard-coded URLs, whereas this repository installs CUDA from dynamically generated URLs.
 Therefore, you can download the latest CUDA without waiting for the Action to be updated.
 In addition, it supports specifying versions as `latest` or by major/minor version, and automatically selects between `network` and `local` installers.
+Furthermore, this repository supports ARM64 architecture on Linux, which is not supported by [Jimver/cuda-toolkit](https://github.com/Jimver/cuda-toolkit).